bfut/unvivtool/README.md

 # unvivtool
 unvivtool is a VIV/BIG decoder/encoder.
-It is available as a command-line interface, and as a Python module.
+It is available as command-line interface, and as Python extension module.
 VIV/BIG is an uncompressed archive format.

-unvivtool is based on a header-only library written in C. Python bindings are written in CPython.
+unvivtool is based on a header-only library written in C89.
+Python bindings are written in CPython.
+Supported on Windows and Linux.

 ## Features
-* numerous format checks
+* validates VIV/BIG archive
-* decodes an entire archive at once or retrieves a single file either by index or by filename
+* decodes entire archive at once
+* retrieves a single file from archive (by index or by filename)
-* optionally lists archive contents without writing to disk
+* lists archive contents without writing to disk

 ## Installation / Documentation
 Command-line interface: [/doc/unvivtool_cli.md](/doc/unvivtool_cli.md)<br/>